 Yōchien Interview Example 1

-The application date and interview for the yōchien that my daughter is currently attending was in July for September entry.
+The application date and interview for my daughter’s previous yōchien was in July for September entry.
 We had to hand in the application form between 9 AM to 11 AM and pay the application fee of 3000 yen.
 The interviews were held on the same day from 1:00 PM.

-I wore a nice black dress that I usually wore to the office when I had important meetings or events, my husband was in a nice polo shirt and dress pants, and my daughter was in a collared black dress.
-Some of the other parents weren’t as formally dressed as us but weren’t wearing jeans and a t-shirt.
+I wore a nice black dress that I usually wore to the office when I had important meetings or events, my husband was in a polo shirt and dress pants, and my daughter was in a collared black dress.
+Some of the other parents weren’t as formally dressed as us but they were not in jeans and a t-shirt.
 Both parents don’t need to attend the interview but my husband wanted (and was able) to come.

 We were led into a room where there were two teachers, one who seemed like she had seniority and a young one who knew my daughter from pre-yōchien.